 Requisitioned school halls and church buildings were used for initial training at the Clapham and Woolwich bases.
-Further training took place at an un-named ‘Hertfordshire village‘, then live firing at Salisbury Plain and finally the Regiment moved to a disused factory complex in Dursley, Gloucestershire during the winter months of 1939-40 to join 3rd Corps.
+Further training took place at an un-named ‘Hertfordshire village‘ described in ‘Grand Party’ (which was later confirmed as Totteridge, near High Wycombe) and finally prior to its deployment in France the Regiment moved to a disused factory complex in Dursley, Gloucestershire during the winter months of 1939-40 to join 3rd Corps, BEF.

 The Cotswolds terrain was considered suitable for large scale artillery manoeuvres, and other RA regiments were posted nearby, including the 5th Royal Horse Artillery Unit (RHA) that fought alongside 367 Battery at Cassel and the Lewisham-based 139 Regiment.
 Dursley was also used in 1943-44 as a base for American forces prior to D-Day.
 The winter of 1939-40 was severe, and the Regiment had trouble with transport due to snow on the steep Cotswold hills.

 Part of 367 Battery in Dursley, 1939.
 Gunner Eric Johnson is standing 3rd row from bottom, 5th from left.
-Photograph courtesy of Andrew Blake.
+Gunner Ernest Bradbury is 3rd from right in the back row.
+Photograph courtesy of John Bradbury & Andrew Blake.

 My father remembered Dursley and visited in the 1980’s but was unable to locate the factory.
 It was the disused Champion’s carpet factory in Boulton Lane, near the A4135 main road.
 The factory has now been demolished and replaced by new housing.
 The drill hall that the Regiment used was opposite the factory complex in Boulton Lane and has also been demolished.